stencho/ShareHole/README.md

 # to x264 MP4 and stream that to the client, from start to finish
 # Seeking while the file is loading is possible in FireFox, but not Chrome
 show_stream_button=true
+# Display "PNG" and "JPG" buttons next to certain files which normally wouldn't be renderable in browser
+show_convert_image_buttons=true
 # Will modify URLs in the list to point to, for example, /to_jpg/ when the file is a .dng RAW
 # convert_videos_automatically does the same thing but for videos
 convert_images_automatically=false